Chorus/DynamicsDocs/docs/AdminSetup/InsurancePlan.md

 # Insurance Plans
 Insurance Plans are the various options each insurance provider offers.
 Add one insurance plan for each of the different plans that you will be accepting for that payer.
 Each insurance plan can have its own fee schedule to reflect the billing differences for that plan.

-The insurance plans set up here, will be the available options when setting up your patients’ coverage records.
+The insurance plans you create will show when setting up patient [coverages](../Patients/Coverages.md).

 - *Payer* – The payer of this plan
 - *Name* – The plan name